0xDBFB7/scientific_standards/README.md

 ## Could analogous processes be implemented in science?

 In academia, we now enjoy such things as the COPE guidelines for authorship; the FAIR standard for open data; *Cell*'s [STAR Methods](https://www.cell.com/star-authors-guide) for methods reporting.
-These might seem like boring bureaucracy leaking into our paradisiacal institution, but each has been developed to explicitly address problems that has been observed (recalcitrant authors, recalcitrant authors, mistaken reagents, respectively).
+These might seem like boring bureaucracy leaking into our paradisiacal institution, but each has been developed to explicitly address problems that have been observed (recalcitrant authors, recalcitrant authors, mistaken reagents, respectively).

 In science proper, we can turn to the exemplary *Journal of Fluids Engineering*'s [**Statement on the Control of Numerical Accuracy**](https://www.asme.org/wwwasmeorg/media/resourcefiles/shop/journals/jfenumaccuracy.pdf) (1986-), enacted because "it was impossible to evaluate and compare the accuracy of different turbulence models, since one could not distinguish physical modeling errors from numerical errors".
 This document seems to especially hint at possibilities of formalizing science.
+It is detailed, proscribes specific actions that must be taken to ensure integrity,

 (why aren't journal editorial standards good enough?
 I think the proliferation of journals nowadays (or routes to publication altogether) means that these kind of standards needs to be at a "higher level", transcending mode of communication).